Aaron Heller

 Chris Gouette

-Chris Gouette started his career as a Junior Firefighter in 1994.
-Chris became a Department of Defense career firefighter in 2003 with the Submarine Base Fire Department in Groton, CT.
-He was promoted to Captain in 2013 where the position brought him to the Portsmouth Naval Shipyard in Kittery, ME.
-The year before his promotion, he was one of 12 responders from Groton that reported to Shipyard the night of the historic USS Miami fire.
-Chris is a certified Fire Officer IV, Fire Instructor III, Fire Inspector II, EMT-Basic, Hazardous Materials Technician and Maritime Firefighter.
-Chris is a Life Member with the New England FOOLS.
+Chris Gouette began his firefighting career as a Junior Firefighter in 1994, laying the foundation for a distinguished career in the fire service.
+In 2003, he became a Department of the Navy Federal Firefighter at the Submarine Base Fire Department in Groton, CT.
+Ten years later, Chris was promoted to Captain, a role that brought him to the Portsmouth Naval Shipyard in Kittery, ME.
+The year before his promotion, he was one of 12 responders from Groton who bravely reported to the historic USS Miami fire at the Shipyard.
+Chris was promoted again in 2024 and currently holds the rank of Assistant Chief of Operations.
+He holds multiple certifications, including Fire Officer IV, Fire Instructor III, Fire Inspector II, EMT-Basic, Hazardous Materials Technician, Maritime Firefighter and Maritime Incident Commander.
+His dedication to the fire service is further demonstrated through his membership as a Life Member with the New England FOOLS (Fraternal Order of Leatherheads Society).

 Jay Sonnenfeld